darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 <blockquote>Infosec is hard, but it is just one example of a bigger truth:
 Defense is hard.
 This comes up time and time again in any defensive discipline.
- The one pecularity of InfoSec; you do not have any offensive capabilities. -
+ The one peculiarity of InfoSec; you do not have any offensive capabilities. -
 <cite>dfc (Hacker News)</cite></blockquote>